Keonne Rodriguez

-Keonne Rodriguez is an American software developer and co-founder of Samourai Wallet, a Bitcoin wallet designed to enhance transaction privacy for Bitcoin users.
-In 2024, Rodriguez and fellow co-founder William Lonergan Hill were arrested and later plead guilty to operating an unlicensed money-transmitting business for creating the software for the application.
+Keonne Rodriguez is an American software developer and co-founder of Samourai Wallet, a Bitcoin Mixer designed to enhance transaction privacy for Bitcoin users.
+In 2024, Rodriguez and fellow co-founder William Lonergan Hill were arrested and later pled guilty to operating an unlicensed money-transmitting business for creating the software for the application.
 His prosecution drew criticism from privacy advocates and civil liberties groups, who argued that the case threatened financial privacy, open source development, and the principle of code as speech.

+In December 2025, President Trump indicated that he would "look at" Rodriguez' case and potentially issue a pardon to him.

 Background

 In 2015, Rodriguez co-founded Samourai wallet as a non-custodial wallet that enabled privacy for on-chain bitcoin transactions through features such as Whirlpool, a coin-mixing service that mixes one bitcoin transactions with other transactions.
 In explaining how the service worked, Rodriguez stated, "I think the best analogy for it is like smelting gold.
 You take your bitcoin, you add it into [the conjoin protocol] Whirlpool, and Whirlpool smelts it into new pieces that are not associated to the original piece."